-The molecular substructures that are responsible for interacting with the electromagnetic radiation are called chromophores.
-In proteins, the relevant types in UV/Vis spectroscopy are peptide bonds, certain amino acid side chains (primarily tryptophan and tyrosine) and certain prosthetic groups and coenzymes (e.g. porphyrin groups present in haem).
+The molecular substructures that are responsible for interacting with electromagnetic radiation are called chromophores.
+In proteins, the relevant types in UV/Vis spectroscopy are peptide bonds, certain amino acid side chains (primarily tryptophan and tyrosine), and certain prosthetic groups and coenzymes (e.g. porphyrin groups present in haem).

-Colorimetric assays require a calibration curve to be plotted (concentration versus absorbance) which should be linear as long as the Beer–Lambert law applies.
-Using this, absorbance of unknowns are then measured and their concentration can be interpolated from the linear region of the plot.
+Colorimetric assays require a calibration curve to be plotted of concentration versus absorbance, which should be linear as long as the Beer-Lambert law applies.
+Using this, the absorbance of unknowns is then measured and their concentration can be interpolated from the linear region of the plot.

-Qualitative analysis can be used to identify certain classes of compounds both as pure samples and in biological mixtures.
-This type of spectroscopy is most commonly used for quantification of biological samples either directly or via colorimetric assays.
+Qualitative analysis can be used to identify certain classes of compounds, both as pure samples and in biological mixtures.
+This type of spectroscopy is most commonly used for the quantification of biological samples either directly or via colorimetric assays.

 Intrinsic protein fluorescence

 If a molecule of interest is non-fluorescent, an external fluorophore can be introduced by chemical coupling or non-covalent binding.
-1-anilino-8- naphthalene sulphonate (ANS) is a commonly used extrinsic chromophore which emits only weak fluorescence in polar environment, e.g. in aqueous solution.
+For example, 1-anilino-8-naphthalene sulphonate (ANS) is a commonly used extrinsic chromophore that emits only weak fluorescence in a polar environment, such as that which is present in an aqueous solution.

-However, in non-polar environments, e.g. when bound to hydrophobic regions of proteins, its fluorescence emission significantly increases.
-These characteristics make ANS valuable for assessing the degree of non-polarity and to monitor binding of ligands and prosthetic groups.
+However, in non-polar environments, the fluorescence emission of these proteins significantly increases.
+These characteristics make ANS valuable for assessing the degree of non-polarity and monitoring the binding of ligands and prosthetic groups.

-Most of the scattered light possesses the same wavelength as the incident light; this phenomenon is called elastic light scattering.
-When the scattered light has a wavelength higher or lower than the incident light, the phenomenon is called inelastic light scattering (Raman spectroscopy).
-The special properties of lasers with high monochromaticity, narrow focus and strong intensity, make them ideally suited for light scattering applications.
+Most of the scattered light possesses the same wavelength as the incident light, thus creating a phenomenon known as elastic light scattering.
+When the scattered light has a wavelength higher or lower than the incident light, the phenomenon is called inelastic light scattering or Raman spectroscopy.
+The special properties of lasers with high monochromaticity, narrow focus, and strong intensity make them ideally suited for light scattering applications.